freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 This single command will fire up all the services, including the API server and the client applications available for you to work on.

 Once ready, open a web browser and **visit <http://localhost:8000>**.
 If the app loads, sign in.
 Congratulations – you're all set!
 You now have a copy of freeCodeCamp's entire learning platform running on your local machine.

+> [!NOTE]
+> If you are using gitpod you will have to run the following command on your terminal to get your gitpod localhost url.
+> ```console
+gp url 8000

 The API serves endpoints at `http://localhost:3000`.
 The Gatsby app serves the client application at `http://localhost:8000`